 Many savings deposit accounts and CD rates have decreased after the Federal Reserve slashed rates twice to a range of 0-0.25 percent in March due to the coronavirus pandemic.
-According to Bankrate data, the average one-year CD yield has fallen to less than 0.5 percent, while the average savings account APY has held at a mere 0.1 percent.
+According to Bankrate data, the average one-year CD yield has fallen to less than 0.3 percent, while the average savings account APY is a mere 0.09 percent.

 No matter where rates are, people are still leaving money on the table if they aren’t earning any interest.
 Nearly 1 in 4 Americans weren’t earning any interest on their short-term savings, according to a Bankrate survey in May 2019.

 How a CD can help you lock in returns